FlotterCodername/superelixier-updater/README.md

       ]
     ```
     Note that in ``folder_where_i_want_to_keep_only``, only ``this_file.ini`` will be retained.
-  - ``auth.json`` holds credentials needed to connect to sites hosting downloads.
-Simply rename the provided ``auth_example.json`` to ``auth.json``.
-The only credentials you can set are Appveyor/GitHub API tokens.
-You won't need these unless you run the updater compulsively.
+  - ``auth.json`` (included) holds credentials needed to connect to sites hosting downloads.
+Most users don't need to change anything here, as modest amounts of API calls can be done without tokens.
   - ``local.json`` tells the tool where to install which app.
 Rename the ``local_example.json`` to ``local.json`` and set your options.

 ### Running the updater